Anxiety Activities for Children (Free Checklist & Worksheet)

 Understanding Your Child’s Worries: Let´s Write Them Down!

-8. Help your child write down his worries on a paper (Anxiety Activity for Kids – Free Anxiety Worksheet):
+8. Help your child write down their worries on a paper (Anxiety Activity for Kids – Free Anxiety Worksheet):

 This will serve two purposes:

 - it will help you better understand what your child’s worries are